SHIccc/MTS/MTS_comexpinf/README.md

 Published in : MTS

-Description : 'Produce the estimation results derived from the joint modeling of IE dynamics.
+Description : 'Produces the estimation results derived from the joint modeling of IE dynamics.
 Graphic showing the common inflation factor and the model residuals.'